isw-kudos/huddo-docs/docs/boards/cloud/updates.md

 Improvements:

 - Translations (German and English US)
-- Use https protocol for Webcal Feed instead of webcals
+- Use https protocol for iCal feed instead of webcals
 - Hide unusable Colors button when read-only access when sidebar collapsed
 - Consistency of Board colour feature naming